 PhD students are normally allowed to take two independent studies courses, subject to the approval of the Associate Chair for Graduate Studies.
 However, they may not take more than two (including any taken at the master’s level) except in exceptional circumstances and with the approval of the Associate Chair for Graduate Studies..

-Provided that such courses are taught, students must also have taken at least one course (5000-level and above) in seven of the eight major periods of French literature: Middle Ages, 16th, 17th, 18th, 19th, 20th centuries, Francophone literature and film.
+Provided that such courses are taught, students must also have taken at least one course (5000-level and above) in five of the eight major periods of French literature: Middle Ages, 16th, 17th, 18th, 19th, 20th centuries, Francophone literature and film.
 Students continuing from the MA program at CU will normally have fulfilled this requirement as part of their MA degree.

 Students entering the PhD program with an MA in French or equivalent from another university can count five of their previous MA courses toward the 15-course requirement; they must take 10 courses during the first two years of candidacy, up to two of which may be in a related field.
 Such students must take courses covering four of the eight fields of French literature.
 Previous coursework will be evaluated, and if at least seven of the fields were not covered at the MA level, courses will be required to attain this coverage.